ptsingh1000/OptimusPrimeNow/README.md

 Fully automate the ordering process.
 There are a few things to keep in mind before doing this however.
 To list just one example: All items that were added in cart are not guaranteed to be present at time of check out as many go out of stock.
 This can at times lead to your cart value dropping lower than the free delievery threshold and may incurr additional charges etc.

 ## Licensing:
 No expert in writing this text too!
 You are free to use these scripts as you see fit.
 There is no guarantee that this would work for everyuse case.
-By using these scripts you absolve the author of any responsibilities/liabilities/damages that may arise by the usage of these scripts.
+By using this script you absolve the author of any responsibilities/liabilities/damages that may arise by the usage of this script.
 Use at your own risk!